cloudability/metrics-agent/CONTRIBUTING.md

 Please rebase your changes on `master` and squash your commits whenever possible, it keeps history cleaner and it's easier to revert things.

+### Increment the agent version number

+Currently the agent version is managed manually in [this file](version.go) please us [Semantic Versioning 2.0.0](https://semver.org/) as your guideline.